padillacoreanolab/med_pc_repo/README.md

 - [./bin](./bin)
     - Directory that has the relevant documents and files for the Conda environments
 - [./jupyter_notebooks](./jupyter_notebooks)
-    - Directory that has the Jupyter Notebooks to extract/process the MED-PC and the accompanying dataframes/plots that are created from it
+    - Directory that has the Jupyter Notebooks to extract/process the MED-PC and the accompanying dataframes/plots that are created from it.
 - [./results](./results)
     - Directory that has a record of previous iterations of the Jupyter Notebooks
 - [./src](./src)